ISLANDS OF LORETO EXPEDITION

 Explore the park's five iconic islands while discovering an array of marine wildlife, including sea turtles, sea lions, mobula rays, cetaceans (whales and dolphins).
 Enjoy snorkeling and free-diving in pristine waters, hike scenic trails, and learn about each island's unique geology and history.
 Savor picnic lunches amidst breathtaking views of the Gulf of California.

-Join our expert crew aboard a comfortable exploration vessel, guided by certified professionals Regina Domingo, Leopoldo Sanmiguel, and local captain Jorge Lombera, all of whom reside year-round in Loreto.
 This immersive adventure invites you to actively participate in marine research, contributing to real-time scientific studies:

 Log GPS sightings and capture Photo-ID images of cetaceans